 Profe Julio Torres

-I am an assistant professor of Applied Linguistics and Multilingualism in the Department of Spanish and Portuguese with a courtesy appointment in the Department of Linguistics at the University of California, Irvine.
+I am an assistant professor of Applied Linguistics and Multilingualism in the Department of Spanish and Portuguese with a courtesy appointment in the Department of Language Science at the University of California, Irvine.

 I am also the Director of Spanish Language Curriculum at UC Irvine.